edouardklein/golangish/README.md

 ### Documentation

-Read the documentation FIXME(doc url) to understand how to use golangish.
+Read the documentation http://golangish.readthedocs.io/en/latest/ to understand how to use golangish.

 ### In the cloned repo